metalogueur/pdf_ocr_inspector/README.md

 `$ python inspector.py path_to_directory [-v]`

 - `path_to_directory` must be a valid path enclosed in quotes;
-- `-v` is an optional parameter to increase verbosity in the Terminal output and the log file.
+- `-v` is an optional parameter to increase verbosity in the Terminal output.

-The script will go through each .pdf file, extracting text from the first few pages, and will look for a particular pattern in the text.
-If that pattern shows up, the .pdf file will be flagged as bad and its name will be logged in the `bad_files.txt` log stored in `path_to_directory`.
+The script will go through each .pdf file, extracting text and will look for a particular pattern in the text.
+That pattern is considered as characters being "badly encoded".
+Metrics will be built with the files' OCR text:

+- the total of characters;
+- the total of bad characters;
+- the percentage of bad characters.

+At the end of the script, an Excel file is created containing all these metrics.

 ## To-do list:
-- Add concurrency to speed up the scanning process;
+- Add concurrency to speed up the scanning process.
-- Publish to PyPI.